 The Illinois Human Rights Act affects all private firms that employ at least 15 persons in the state for at least 20 weeks per year; all firms with public contracts; and all state and local employers.
 It also applies to employment agencies and unions.
-Religious bodies are generally exempt.
+Religious bodies are generally exempt.37

-The Act generally prohibits unfavorable treatment of applicants or employees due to being over age 40.39 However, an employee who is 65 or older, and for the last 2 years has been in an executive position and whose annual retirement benefits based on employer contributions alone would be at least \$44,000, can be compulsorily retired.40 Also, employers can limit eligibility for apprenticeship programs to persons between ages 18 and 40.41 employees due to age over 40 but does not prohibit compulsory retirement at age 65 of executives who have pension plans like those described above for the Illinois Human Rights Act.
-The Act also allows actions under a valid seniority system, employee benefit plan, or voluntary early-retirement incentive plan if they meet standards set in the Act.
+The Act generally prohibits unfavorable treatment of applicants or employees due to being over age 40.38 However, an employee who is 65 or older, and for the last 2 years has been in an executive position and whose annual retirement benefits based on employer contributions alone would be at least \$44,000, can be compulsorily retired.39 Also, employers can limit eligibility for apprenticeship programs to persons between ages 18 and 40.40

-The federal Age Discrimination in Employment Act applies to any firm "in an industry affecting commerce" (which includes nearly all employers) that employs at least 20 employees for at least 20 weeks per year.
-It also applies to employment agencies, unions, and state and local governments.
-Similarly to the Illinois act, it prohibits unfavorable treatment of applicants or
+The federal Age Discrimination in Employment Act applies to any firm "in an industry affecting commerce" (which includes nearly all employers) that employs at least 20 employees for at least 20 weeks per year.41 It also applies to employment agencies, unions, and state and local governments.42 Similarly to the Illinois act, it prohibits unfavorable treatment of applicants or employees due to age over 40 and does not prohibit compulsory retirement at age 65 of executives who have pension plans like those described above for the Illinois Human Rights Act.43 The Act also allows actions under a valid seniority system, employee benefit plan, or voluntary early-retirement incentive plan if they meet standards set in the Act.44

 You should note that these provisions do not prohibit all unfavorable treatment of persons over 40; they prohibit only unfavorable treatment due to age.
-Further, they allow such treatment if it is based on valid, provable grounds such as inability of most persons past a certain age to fill safely the requirements of a rigorous occupation.
+Further, they allow such treatment if it is based on valid, provable grounds such as inability of most persons past a certain age to fill the requirements of a rigorous occupation safely.
 But the courts require strong evidence before accepting such grounds.